MA Chinese-English TranslationFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-During the first semester, you will study four core units, including Theories of Translation, Applied Translation, Introduction to Liaison Interpreting and Advanced English for Translation Skills.
-In the second semester, there is one further core unit in practical translation plus a 15,000-word dissertation.
-In addition to the core units, you will choose from a variety of optional units, which in past years have included units on subtitling, CAT tools, video game localisation and interpreting for business.
+During the first term, you will study four core units, including Theories of Translation, Applied Translation, Introduction to Liaison Interpreting, and CAT Tools as well as a separate unit in Advanced English for Translation Skills.
+In the second term, there is one further core unit in practical translation plus a 15,000-word dissertation.
+In addition to the core units, you will choose from a variety of optional units, which in past years have included units on subtitling, translation industry, video game localisation and interpreting for business.

 The dissertation can take the form of either an extended translation plus commentary, or a research-based dissertation.
 Students will work with a supervisor to formulate their ideas and plan their approach.